 Starting a new business?
 Get 40% off our accountancy services for 3 months! 😎

-Nobody ever really wants to pay tax, but underpaying what HMRC think you owe can be a stressful situation to end up in.
-We’ll look at why this can happen, and what to expect if it does.
+Nobody ever really wants to pay tax, but paying less than what HMRC think you owe can be a stressful situation to end up in.
+We’ll look at how tax underpayments can happen, and what to expect if they do.

 Tax underpayments can happen for a huge variety of reasons covering everything from honest mistakes to deliberate attempts to avoid paying what is owed, such as:

-For example, if your only source of income is the wages that you receive from your employer, go back and check your payslips for the time period covered to make sure your deductions match HMRC’s letter.
-You might find that your employer has made a mistake reporting PAYE, or another error has cropped up along the way.
+If your only source of income is the wages you receive from your employer, go back and check your payslips for the time period covered to make sure your deductions match HMRC’s letter.
+You might find your employer has made a mistake reporting PAYE, or another error has cropped up along the way.

-Similarly, if you’re self-employed check your records, including your tax return.
+Similarly, if you’re self-employed, check your records and your tax return.
 Our article goes into more detail about checking that you’re paying the right amount of tax.

-If you can’t afford to pay the amount in full, you can contact HMRC to try and set up a Time To Pay arrangement and pay in installments over a period of time.
-This isn’t available to everybody though, and HMRC will need to verify your eligibility for this kind of support.
+You can contact HMRC to try and set up a Time To Pay arrangement and pay in installments over a period of time if you can’t pay it all in one go.
+This option isn’t available to everybody though, and HMRC will verify your eligibility for this kind of support.

 If you’re self-employed, have submitted a tax return and received a tax bill from HMRC, but failed to pay it in full, there can be serious repercussions.